Yomguithereal/mnemonist/multi-set.md

 Sets the multiplicity of an item in the set.

-Setting the multiplicity of an item to be 0 will remove said item from the set.
+Setting the multiplicity of an item to be 0 or a negative number will remove said item from the set.

 ```js
 var set = new MultiSet();